Anjali1959/SVM-Kernel-Comparison/README.md

-Comparison of SVM kernels (Linear, Polynomial, and RBF) using the Breast Cancer dataset to analyze classification accuracy.
+A collection of SVM projects covering Breast Cancer detection, Digit recognition, and Iris flower classification using different kernels.